ishanjogalekar/Java-Programs/README.md

 receive the final registration count for all events and display the list of students who have not registered in any event.

+13. .
+In a family, Mom prepares roti for her children.
+Mom makes roti and stacks it up in a vessel, and Children eats from it.
+The max capacity of the vessel is 10.
+If roti empties, Children wait for mom to prepare new roti.
+Develop a program for the given scenario using inter thread communication concept in Java programming.